nickharris808/prevolt/patents/PROVISIONAL_PATENT_FAMILY_3_SPECTRAL_RESONANCE_DAMPING.md

 ## ABSTRACT

+A network-layer spectral traffic shaping system that protects facility power transformers from mechanical resonance damage caused by periodic AI workloads.
+Unlike chip-level DVFS (which adjusts voltage/frequency based on temperature), this invention operates at the **network switch** to reshape the **aggregate power spectral density** of an entire facility.

-A network scheduler-driven spectral traffic shaping system eliminates dangerous mechanical resonance in data center power infrastructure.
-The system monitors facility power consumption and computes its frequency spectrum using FFT analysis.
-When a dangerous resonance peak is detected (typically at 100 Hz from AI inference batch scheduling), the system introduces controlled timing jitter to packet transmissions at the network switch egress queue.
-By adding small random delays (25-50 ms average) with a uniform distribution, the coherent periodic power draw is transformed into a broadband spectral distribution.
-Measured results show 20.2 dB reduction in resonance peak power, corresponding to 100x reduction in transformer mechanical stress.
-Multiple jitter modes support different latency requirements, including surgical notch jitter for latency-sensitive traffic and multi-harmonic jitter for broadband suppression.
+The system continuously monitors facility power consumption and computes its FFT power spectrum to identify dangerous spectral peaks in the 50-200 Hz range—the mechanical resonance band of utility-scale transformers.
+When coherent AI batch processing creates spectral concentration (e.g., 74.5 dB at 100 Hz from synchronized inference requests), the system introduces controlled timing jitter at the network switch egress queue.

+The jitter scheduler adds small random delays (25-50 ms average, uniform distribution) to packet transmissions, desynchronizing the compute activity across thousands of GPUs.
+This transforms coherent periodic power draw into broadband spectral noise, reducing the resonance peak by 20.2 dB (100x power reduction at the danger frequency).
+Multiple jitter modes are supported: uniform (maximum spreading), surgical notch (frequency-selective, low latency), and multi-harmonic (broadband suppression across 100-500 Hz).

+The invention prevents magnetostriction-induced vibration, acoustic noise exceeding OSHA limits, core lamination fatigue, and potential transformer failure—problems that cannot be addressed by chip-level power management.
 Implementation requires fewer than 1,000 logic gates in the switch ASIC.

 ---